One Canada Square: Windows

 One Canada Square has 3,960 windows and was one of the first buildings to incorporate metallicised windows and other advanced window technologies, to assist with the building's energy efficiency plans.
-The tower uses super-insulated windows at triple-pane glazing (with a high solar heat-gain coefficient), low-emissivity (low-e) coatings to prevent heat loss in winter months, UV coatings, scratch resistant outer layers, sealed argon / krypton gas filled inter-pane voids, 'warm edge' insulating glass spacers, air-seals and specially developed thermally designed window frames.
-The windows were manufactured with high R-values [low U-values, 0.90 W/(m2.K)] for the time, thereby the thermal resistance is one of the highest rated in the world for the entire window including the frame.
+The tower uses super-insulated windows at triple-pane glazing (with a high solar heat-gain coefficient), low-emissivity (low-e) coatings to prevent heat loss in winter months, UV coatings, scratch resistant outer layers, sealed argon / krypton gas filled inter-pane voids, "warm edge" insulating glass spacers, air-seals and specially developed thermally designed window frames.
+The windows were manufactured with high R-values [low U-values, 0.90 W/(m2.K)] for the time; therefore, the thermal resistance is one of the highest rated in the world for the entire window including the frame.

-External lighting

-The tower uses low energy consumption external lighting through intelligent lighting controls systems.
-This computer controlled system generates the visually interesting lighting displays on the exterior of the building.
-The uplighters that are usually seen on the exterior of the building are inductive fluorescent lamps that can be colour rendered and dimmed.
-The floodlights use compact fluorescent lamps used to provide controlled lighting at the base of the tower.
-The lighting control system has photocells that will automatically switch on the display when it is dark.

-The tower also has a synchronised building exterior decorative light and laser multimedia display.
-The technology was developed by Australian firm Laservision and cost approximately £2 million.

 Fire system

 In the event of a fire, One Canada Square is not fully evacuated.
 The floor that has the fire and all other floors above are evacuated.
 The air conditioning is set to work in reverse to extract smoke and fresh air is blown into the fire escape staircases to increase air pressure and therefore slow the entry of smoke into these areas.
-The sprinkler system will not operate unless there is sufficient heat acting on any sprinkler head (which are independent of each other and do not operate in unison).
+The sprinkler system will not operate unless there is sufficient heat acting on any sprinkler head, which are independent of each other and do not operate in unison.

 The only time when One Canada Square was fully evacuated was on 30 October 2001, during a test drill in response to the 11 September 2001 attacks.
 The test drill was unsuccessful as tenants were notified beforehand, hence evacuation was much quicker than expected by Canary Wharf Security.